koutheir/i8086sim/README.md

 i8086sim
 ========

-A simulator for the 16 bits microprocessor 8086 of Intel
+A simulator for the 16 bits microprocessor 8086 of Intel.